 Don’t freak out yet.
 There are several ways to remedy this:

--Find a way to have a lower mortgage, be it higher downpayment or better rate
+- Find a way to have a lower mortgage, be it a higher downpayment or a better rate

--Manage the property yourself (50% rule assumes you have a management company)
+- Manage the property yourself (the 50% rule assumes you have a management company)

 I’m sure you’ve heard people buy real estate with no or low money down and with bad credit.
 There are also real estate gurus who will convince you to use other people’s money, get cash advances on your credit cards, borrow from your 401k, or better yet, borrow from your Grandmother’s 401k to finance your deals.